xerolinux/XeroWiki/docs/distro.md

 ## FAQ & Answers

+> Q : Theming broke after update how do I get it back ?

+A : That happens from time to time due to chamges.
+Just launch toolkit from the dock, option `7` for service then `s` to reset.
+This will reset to out of box settings, so only do it after fresh install/update.
+If it happens after you changed things just re-apply theme/icon pack and you should be good to go.

 > Q : Why not include **nVidia** GPU Drivers on the ISO ?

 A : Simply because we can only include one, limits device support, post-install covers a wider range of configs.